eh1322005/Who-survives-the-shock/Final_EXCEL/README.md

 # 🏗️ Data Model

-The project follows a Star Schema architecture.
+The project follows a Galaxy Schema architecture.

 ## Schema